-- Teach a broad and balanced curriculum which promotes the spiritual, moral, cultural, mental and physical development of pupils and prepares them for the opportunities, responsibilities and experiences of life.
+- Teach a broad and balanced, local curriculum which promotes the spiritual, moral, cultural, mental and physical development of pupils and prepares them for the opportunities, responsibilities and experiences of life.

-- Through our Christian Values and SEAL curriculum we teach children about the importance of making the right choices, being tolerant of others, valuing other's views and the need to respect similiartities and differences.
+- Through our Christian Values and PSHE curriculum we teach children about the importance of making the right choices, being tolerant of others, valuing other's views and the need to respect similarities and differences.

 - Challenge negative attitudes and stereotypes.